isomerpages/govtech-stp/_familial-ties-lane/entry-guide.md

 Travellers must remain in their accommodation of self-isolation or SHN/SDF, until after they are ascertained to be free of COVID-19.

 All SHN-serving travellers are required to take additional COVID-19 tests during the SHN period.
 Depending on the volume of tests conducted that day, the result of the COVID-19 PCR test is generally released to the traveller after about 24 hours from when the test was administered.
-The result could be conveyed to the traveller via a call, SMS or email.
+The result could be conveyed to the traveller via calls or SMS .
 Travellers with Singpass may also view their results on the [HealthHub App](https://www.healthhub.sg/HealtheServices).
 Any traveller who is tested positive for [COVID-19](/health/covid19-symptoms) will be sent for treatment immediately;

 Click [here](/scpr-familial-ties-lane/shn-and-swab-summary) to check for the tests required and automatically scheduled for you during your SHN.
 Otherwise, refer to the table below for the typical test schedule: